 Non Resident Landlord: Guide to Irish Tax Returns

-Guide to Irish Rental Income Tax Returns for Non-Resident Landlords:
+Guide to Irish Rental Income Tax Returns & Appointment of Collection Agents for Non-Resident Landlords:

 If you own rental property in Ireland but are not currently living in the country, you are considered a non-resident landlord.

-All non-resident landlords must declare any Irish rental property to the Revenue Commissioners, file a tax return for any income earned, and pay any rental income tax for which you are liable.
+All non-resident landlords must declare any Irish rental property to the Revenue Commissioners.
+Additionally they must appoint a Collection Agent or put in place an arrangement with tenants to pass 20% of the monthly rental charged to the Revenue Commissioners.
+Of course, they must also file a tax return for any income earned, and pay any rental income tax for which you are liable.

 Managing and filing your taxes while living abroad can be both frustrating and time-consuming, so it’s important that you have all the information you will need before you sit down to file.
 Luckily, the expert accountants at Tax Return Plus have compiled this guide to help you understand how to go about filing your rental income tax return as a non-resident landlord.